 How to request permission to use State archives

-Your request should be in writing and include full particulars of the material and how you plan to use it.
+Your request should be in writing and include full details of the archives and how you plan to use them.

 A full description or ‘citation’ of the records will assist us in identifying the material you want to use and minimise delays in granting permission.
 Please see below under the section Citing State archives for more information.

 PO Box 516

 You don’t need to ask permission to use State archives for the purposes of personal research or study, or if you wish to cite or use quotes and transcribed extracts from State archives.

 We will respond to your request in writing, attaching our standard terms and conditions.
 Any variations or additions to the standard terms for a particular request will be included in the letter of permission.

 Fees for permission to use State archives